 The Inverse Law of Good Intention

-An important pillar of ESCAPE ARTIST COLOMBIA is the concept of Giving Back.
-In the article on Maureen Orth we have proposed the idea that one person, even you or I can make a difference (http://colombia.escapeartist.com/maureen-orth/ ) .
+An important pillar of Escape Artist Colombia is the concept of Giving Back.
+In the article on Maureen Orth we have proposed the idea that one person, even you or I can make a difference.
 We encourage you to give at least your time and experience to some organized group seeking to improve the lives or opportunities for the residents of this beautiful country.

 Abject poverty is a fact in Latin America.
 On my first real trip to this part of the world, I was exposed to this in a way that profoundly affected me for weeks and weeks after I returned home.
 I devised all kinds of means that I could help based on my North American way of thinking.
 This was my first error.

-In some cases our charitable notions are not as well received or practical, especially in other countries.
-I have observed parabolic cookers, water treatment facilities, Canadian tractors rusting in lots, all well intentioned contributions to needy societies, but totally impractical or incomprehensible to the people they were intended to assist.
-Hundreds of millions of dollars, worldwide must have been lost to these well meaning efforts and who knows how much money funneled into the pockets of less than scrupulous individuals.
+In some cases, our charitable notions are not as well-received or practical, especially in other countries.
+I have observed parabolic cookers, water treatment facilities, Canadian tractors rusting in lots, all well-intentioned contributions to needy societies, but totally impractical or incomprehensible to the people they were intended to assist.
+Hundreds of millions of dollars worldwide must have been lost to these well-meaning efforts and who knows how much money funnelled into the pockets of less than scrupulous individuals.

 My father drove for 70 years.
 When he was about 88 years old he decided that he needed a new car.
 He indicated what he would like and so my sister and I diligently researched makes and models.
 We found a lovely used sedan that had an excellent history for service and safety.
 Our father liked a smaller model but we convinced him that the used sedan was safer and besides, it was less money than the newer smaller model.
 In the end, my father did not enjoy his last two years of driving.
 The car was too big and too heavy and he was uncomfortable behind the wheel.
 Our good intent had the complete reverse effect than we had hoped.

-History is abound with examples of the effects of these good intentions.
-In the late 1980’s I recall sitting with the grand daughter of the great Sarcee/ T’suu T’ina, chief David Crowchild.
+History abounds with examples of the effects of these good intentions.
+In the late 1980’s I recall sitting with the granddaughter of the great Sarcee/ T’suu T’ina, chief David Crowchild.
 She described to my colleague and I the abuses that her people had suffered in the hands of the Native Residential School program.
 This was years before this became a public issue.
 For 150 years the First Nations people had been removed from their families, deprived of their ancestral languages, exposed to illness, death, physical and sexual abuse at the hands of staff and other students.
 All this occurred under the watch of the Canadian government in association with the Catholic and the Anglican Churches.
-In 2008, the Prime Minister of Canada apologized to the First Nations but how could this have carried on for a century and one half ?
+In 2008, the Prime Minister of Canada apologized to the First Nations but how could this have carried on for a century and one half?

 As a result, we provided Jose with a home and he continued to work with us for a couple of years when we needed odd jobs done around the house.
 On the coast in Colombia, this is often, as the sun and the salt take their toll on a building very quickly and there is regular maintenance to be done.